louisicard/adimeo-data-suite/SEARCH_API.md

 <a name="search-filter"></a>
 #### Search: Filter on raw or transliterated field
-Returns all the data constrained by search filter on raw or transliterated field.
+Return all the data constrained by search filter on raw or transliterated field.

 * **URL**